kumbulanit/t-sql/tech company/untitled/module 7/Lesson2_Modifying_and_Removing_Data.md

 -- Complex update involving multiple tables
 UPDATE e
 SET
-    Salary = CASE
+    BaseSalary = CASE
-        WHEN mgr.Salary IS NOT NULL AND e.Salary > mgr.Salary * 0.9
+        WHEN mgr.BaseSalary IS NOT NULL AND e.BaseSalary > mgr.BaseSalary * 0.9
-            THEN mgr.Salary * 0.85  -- Cap at 85% of manager salary
+            THEN mgr.BaseSalary * 0.85  -- Cap at 85% of manager salary
-        ELSE e.Salary
+        ELSE e.BaseSalary
     END,
     ModifiedDate = SYSDATETIME()
 FROM Employees e